April 8, 2019

 Evidence of farmer input on the proposed project is now required and will be used as an evaluation criterion in selecting grant applications to be funded.

-Applicants must provide matching funds in the amount of 25 percent of the total project budget, though applicants can for the first time request a waiver in order to effectively reach an underserved area or population.
+Applicants must provide matching funds in the amount of 25 percent of the total project budget.
+However, applicants can request a waiver in order to effectively reach an underserved area or population – including farmers of color, limited resource farmers, veterans, women, persistently poor counties, geographically isolated rural communities, or urban growers.

 For a full list of eligible project topics, please see NSAC’s Grassroots Guide or the BFRDP Request for Applications.
 For more information on BFRDP, including tips and best practices for applicants and a detailed analysis of the program’s performance to date, see NSAC’s newest beginning farmer resource – Cultivating the Next Generation.
 This report is the first comprehensive analysis of BFRDP’s performance and impact over time on beginning and veteran farmers and ranchers.